jgraichen/gurke/README.md

   end
 ```

-Use the after `:system` hook to shutdown resources.
+Use the after `:system` hook to shut down resources.

-Remember to restart background server when changing hooks, configuration or removing/redefining steps as otherwise the changes won't be picked up or steps won't change or are ambiguous now.
+Remember to restart the running background server when changing hooks, configuration or removing/redefining steps as otherwise the changes won't be picked up, steps won't change, or are ambiguous now.

 ## TODO